aws/pgactive/docs/quickstart.md

 local_commit_time           |
 ```

-If you don’t like how the conflicting change was resolved, you can manually fix the conflict by running your own query to update the value in the affected row.
+Incase a updated tuple after the conflict resolution is not meeting the accuracy due to many factors, database administrator can manually update the tuple by running an update DML and fix the the value.

 ## Clean up